garrandall/popular-music-data/tracks/pick-it-up-home-team.md

 As usual Strickly is the Business.
 But you try to dis and dismiss yo what is this.
 Try to look up land it will say see run.
-Not trying to be dumb wait let me see im Bout it.
+Not trying to be dumb wait let me see I'm Bout it.
 Six fifty is the is the milla Hourse.
-Follow the yellow brick road cuase im a fail it all Hell it all Test me you best be a Monsta.
+Follow the yellow brick road cuase I'm a fail it all Hell it all Test me you best be a Monsta.
 Godzilla or Gorilla cause Im ill Im a stomp ya.
 Pick it Up.